the-turing-way/the-turing-way/book/website/community-handbook/bookdash.md

 We want to support participants in getting the most out of these Book Dash events.
 Therefore, we encourage applications from members of our community, including both new and existing contributors.
-We want applicants to know about _The Turing Way_, how we work collaboratively and have a good idea of how they can contribute to our resources.
+More specifically, we want applicants to know about _The Turing Way_, how we work collaboratively and have a good idea of how they can contribute to our resources.

-This does not mean that you must have made a contribution before - it is more about having interacted with our community in some way so that you will be able to make a contribution during the Book Dash more easily, even if this is with the support of more experienced community members.
+This does not mean that you must have contributed to the project before - it is more about having used the project and/or interacted with our community in some way.
+Some familiarity with the project and how we work in the community will help our participants collaborate during the Book Dash more easily, even if this is with the support of more experienced community members.
 If you have previously contributed to a collaborative project or have a specific proposal for contribution in mind, you are highly encouraged to apply.
 Do get in touch with one of the core contributors who can help you shape your idea by identifying where and how they fit in the bigger vision of the project.